 Supplemental activity.
 One of the findings of the Part C survey was that few states have models of service coordination that cross agency lines such as Temporary Assistance for Needy Families (TANF), Women, Infants, and Children (WIC), or Title V. To learn more about this aspect of service coordination, a question was posted on the Part C Association listserv in October 2001 to request information from Part C coordinators on state approaches to service integration.
+The question posted was:

-The question posted was "The Research and Training Center in Service Coordination is trying to identify things that work in Part C service coordination/integration.
+The Research and Training Center in Service Coordination is trying to identify things that work in Part C service coordination/integration.
 Can anyone provide examples of exemplary models of service integration for children and families across programs and agencies (TANF, WIC, Title V) in the context of Part C?
-We are looking for both local and state examples and we intend to interview key stakeholders in these models."
+We are looking for both local and state examples and we intend to interview key stakeholders in these models.

-As of December 1, 2000, nine states had responded to the survey question.
+Nine states responded to the survey question.
 One response was a request for more information about the RTC project.
 The remaining eight responses described programs or initiatives in the planning stages or existing programs that were working to improve service integration.
-The following quote is representative of the responses received: "I believe we have some great first steps toward integration both at the local and state level.
-We are working very hard to integrate all of the programs that touch children with special needs, emphasizing Part C, Title V, a high risk infant follow-up program, and a program which tracks and links infants at risk to appropriate programs and services."
+The following quote is representative of the responses received:

+I believe we have some great first steps toward integration both at the local and state level.
+We are working very hard to integrate all of the programs that touch children with special needs, emphasizing Part C, Title V, a high risk infant follow-up program, and a program which tracks and links infants at risk to appropriate programs and services.

 None of the states recommended a program that they felt was exemplary.
-See Appendix C for a table of all responses.
+See Appendix B for a table of all responses.

-Parent leader survey - descriptive statistics (means, standard deviation, frequencies, and percentages) were used to formulate the results of the closed-ended items.
-Two independent raters coded qualitative data by generating a set of analyst-constructed typologies, which were tested and refined through recursive review.
-Coders examined, broke down, compared, conceptualized, and categorized the data.
-An independent rater monitored the validity of the results and assessed reliability of coding outcomes.
+Parent leader survey.
+Descriptive statistics (means, standard deviation, frequencies, and percentages) were used to formulate the results of the closed-ended items.
+Two independent raters categorized qualitative responses by generating a set of themes, which were tested and refined through recursive review to ensure category independence.
+Initial coding was conducted and when inter-rater reliability reached 80% or higher, final coding was begun.
+The project coordinator monitored the validity of the results and assessed reliability.
 Findings included:

-- Twenty-six percent (26%) of the families didn't learn who their service coordinator was until after the IFSP meeting. - Thirty-six percent (36%) of the parents felt that service coordination was very helpful in providing the services and supports their family needed. - Thirty-eight percent (38%) of parents believe that service coordination was extremely effective in developing IFSPs that are responsive to the needs of children and families.
+- Twenty-six percent (26%) of the families didn't learn who their service coordinator was until after the IFSP meeting. - Thirty-six percent (36%) of the parents felt that service coordination was very helpful in providing the services and supports their family needed.

+Thirty-eight percent (38%) of parents believed that service coordination was extremely effective in developing IFSPs that were responsive to the needs of children and families.

-A full data report for the parent leader survey may be found in Appendix C.
+A full data report for the parent leader survey is in Appendix C.

-Parent ICC survey - frequencies were calculated to report the results of the closed-ended items.
-Qualitative data was reviewed for recurring themes.
+Parent ICC survey.
+Frequencies were calculated to report the results of the closedended items.
+Qualitative data were reviewed for recurring themes.
 Findings included:

-- Sixty percent (60%) of the ICC parent representatives considered themselves familiar with the federal regulations related to service coordination. - Sixty-four percent (64%) of the respondents said that their ICCs were familiar with the federal regulations for service coordination. - Forty-eight percent (48%) of the respondents stated that they were unsure if their state had a specific model for service coordination.
+- Sixty percent (60%) of the ICC parent representatives considered themselves familiar with the federal regulations related to service coordination. - Sixty-four percent (64%) of the respondents said that their ICCs were familiar with the federal regulations for service coordination. - Forty-eight percent (48%) of the respondents stated that they were not sure if their state had a specific model for service coordination.

-The parent ICC survey report may be found in Appendix C.
+The parent ICC survey report is found in Appendix C.